 Each Fund is required to identify any securities of the Company's regular broker-dealers (as defined in Rule 10b-1 under the 1940 Act) or their parents held by the Fund as of the end of the most recent fiscal year.
-As of August 31, 2022, no Fund held securities of its regular broker-dealers.
+Information about the Funds' ownership of its regular broker-dealers is not provided as the Funds had not commenced operations prior to the date of this SAI.